newchuyalong/libgdx-learning/Dependency-management-with-Gradle.md

     }
 }
 ```
 And we are done, our android project now has the freetype dependency.
+After this you will need to refresh your dependencies.
 Easy eh.

 #### Libgdx Extensions
 Mavenized libgdx extensions ready to import from the `build.gradle` script include: